 Unfortunately for Kimble, his gifts were never reciprocated by his teammates.
 He never scored a goal in his 181 appearances in the Premier League.
 This makes him the player to have assisted the most goals in the Premier League without having scored one himself.

-Special mentions to both Kenny Cunningham (16 assists) and Rob Jones (11 assists) for also setting up teammates for goals but never being scorers themselves.
+Special mentions to both Kenny Cunningham and Vladimír Coufal (16 assists) as well as Rob Jones (11 assists) for also setting up teammates for goals but never being scorers themselves.
 However, Cunningham scores an extra point for being the outfield player to have played the most Premier League games without ever scoring (335 apps).

 Who is the Youngest Player to Assist a Premier League Goal?